oqolarte/oblong/content/project/site.md

 ## Status: On-going {.statusOnGoing}

 The making of this site is itself a personal project.
-Here I will discuss how and, most importantly, why this all was conceived.
+Here in this oversized Colophon I will discuss how and, most importantly, why this all was conceived.

 ## Digital Garden